qtechgames-assesment/java-nodes/README.md

 * How to use it
 * How to test it

+Please add me to your repository.  @aasanchez in Gitlab or Github

 Bonus chips if you show creativity and **WOW!!
 Effect!**, we like to be surprised.